leapmanlab/deeplearningsig/docs/postbacs/lcimb2018.md

 ### Duties
 Accepted postbacs will do some or all of the following:
 * Become familiar with microscopy techniques used in LCIMB.
 * Gain proficiency in the theory and practice of deep learning for computer vision.
-This includes reading and making use of recnet papers in the academic machine learning literature.
+This includes reading and making use of recent papers in the academic machine learning literature.
 * Use TensorFlow and Python to design, train, and use neural networks for 3D image segmentation.
 * Design workflows which use neural networks to segment electron microscopy images, and optimize those workflows to scale to very large datasets.